Application Deadline:Oct 15, 2019.

 Magnum Foundation Photography and Social Justice Fellows are photographers who are motivated to deepen their engagement with photography and visual storytelling.

 The Photography and Social Justice Program is designed to prepare our fellows to be effective and creative leaders in their communities.
 Our hope is that our fellows become models and resources for other practitioners, and that they cultivate strength and support through their international colleagues.
 Through this program, Magnum Foundation trains photographers to use their creative skills to inspire social movements, to witness, to resist oppression, to pose the difficult questions, and to stimulate debate and awareness about critical social issues.

 This program especially aims to support people of color, women, gender non-conforming individuals, LGBTQ individuals, individuals who are part of racial, ethnic, or religious minority groups, refugees, and others whose authorship is unevenly represented within the field of documentary photography.

 • Activists who use photography in their change-making practice

 • Scholars who incorporate images and image-making in their research and scholarship

-• Preference is given to those who have not had previous opportunity to do a formal course of study in photography at the university level.
+• Self-taught practitioners and those who have not had previous opportunity to do a formal course of study in photography at the university level are encouraged to apply.

 For More Information: